covertnine/c9-blocks/readme.txt

 6. Tutorials in the modal to show how to use the blocks plugin and how to build landing pages.

 == Changelog ==

+= 1.6.8 =
+Fixed a bug causing horizontal blocks to be uneditable.
+Updated dev packages.
+Fixed sidebar fields hard to see on some views.
+Minor bug fixes and tweaks to some templates and interface elements.
+Added translations folder and initial english translation files.

 = 1.6.7 =
 Fixed bugs and updated packages and blocks for WordPress 6.2.
 Revised C9 Heading block to create new block on enter.